CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

    > Having any Java 8 version is not enough. <br>
    > This app will not work with earlier versions of Java 8.

-1. Download the latest `todolist.jar` from the [releases](../../../releases) tab.
+1. Download the latest `doitdoit!!.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your To Do List.
+2. Copy the file to the folder you want to use as the home folder for your doitdoit!!.
 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
    > <img src="images/Ui.png" width="600">